We offer the following services:

 Our ready-to-rent gathering space is available for your next party, business meeting, luncheon, wedding reception, bridal or baby shower.
 Below you will find pricing and frequently asked questions.
 We would love to host your special event, so come on by and we will cheerfully give you a tour!

 For all events taking place at Merryman Station we ask that you chose your caterer from our list of vendors (all other vendors are just suggestions), who are both the crème de la crème and familiar with our venue.
 You are more than welcome to choose your caterer outside of our list, however that will be a $100 fee.
 EXCEPTION: Any food trucks that are not listed on vendor list can be run by management and be waived of the $100 fee.

 The Book Club at merryman station

 The Book Club at Merryman Station seeks to connect with ladies from all walks of life and backgrounds.
 We are simply real women, with real problems, doing real life, and needing a real God.
 We will journey through a book together for fellowship, fun and friendship.
 This is a laid back environment where you come as you can, just as you are.
-Reserve your book below and be prepared to be refreshed!
+Register below and be prepared to be refreshed!

 Tuesday Evening Fall Book Club 2019